VShanks-B/Neural_Style_Transfer/Models_AdaIN/Readme.md

 The Various models available.

 vgg_normalised.pth is the pre-trained vgg-19 model used in the implementation.
+You can get the [file here](https://github.com/naoto0804/pytorch-AdaIN/releases) (shared by the unoffical implementation again).
+The decoder.pth and decoder_iter_160000.pth.tar are also available at the same link.

 decoder.pth is the pre-trained model provided by the [AdaIN paper](https://github.com/xunhuang1995/AdaIN-style/tree/master) authors, whose original code is in Lua.